-Here is some training advice for your Everest base camp trekking adventure.
-No matter where your training begins.
-There are are some key processes you need to go through.
-The first thing you should do TALK TO IAN.
-Ian has climbed Everest to the top and make 35+ treks to Everest Base Camp.
-Let’s think about the trek and the different elements involved in making this journey.
-Please do not show up on our trips without the right training and preparation.
-Go to our Everest base camp page.
+We want to make sure that you get the right training and preparation for your trek to Everest.
+No matter where you are starting your training from, there are are some key processes you need to go through.
+Firstly, you need to TALK TO US.
+Ian has climbed Everest to the top and led over 35+ treks to Everest Base Camp.
+Our team has the right information on training for your trek.
+We want our clients to all come with the correct training and preparation.
+Please do not show up on our trips without putting in the right training and preparation.
+Visit our Everest base camp page.

 Putting a Training Plan in Place